What Is The Difference Between A Portable Monitor And A Screen Extender?

 Portable Monitors

 These devices usually consume more power due to their built-in display.
-However, many modern portable monitors are designed to be energy-efficient, often relying on power from the connected device via USB-C.
+However, many modern portable monitors are designed to be energy-efficient, often relying on power delivery from the connected device via USB-C.

 Screen Extenders